Handepp/Handepp/README.md

 # Hey there 👋, I'm Reyhan Devara
 Bachelor of Electrical Engineering from Universitas Padjadjaran.
-Possesses a strong interest in artificial intelligence (AI).
+Possesses a strong interest in Artificial Intelligence (AI).

 - 💡 I am currently deepening my knowledge of artificial intelligence.
 - 💼 I'm currently finding a job in the field Artificial Intelligence